 It is also important to avoid certain ingredients: alcohol, peppermint, menthol, eucalyptus, lime, lemon, etc. These may also dry out and irritate the skin.

-What to use to overcome these demons?
+What to use to overcome blackheads?

 Sweetness is to be preferred, always!
 As Isabelle Bellis says so well: "Think that your skin is a silk fabric and that you must wear the most delicate attention!"